chopley/spark_social_network_analysis/README.md

 - zeppelin.driver.memory	8g

 ##Data description
-Anonymised social network from the

-National Longitudinal Study of Adolescent Health, or Add Health (Udry 2003; Harris, Florey, Tabor, Bearman, Jones, and Udry 2003) by a process described in the Appendix.
-We call this rm -rf ./graph
+The data are an anonymised data set from the Statnet package.
+This is based on the National Longitudinal Study of Adolescent Health  (Harris, Florey, Tabor, Bearman, Jones, and Udry 2003).
+The anonymisation is described in A statnet Tutorial (Goodreau, Handcock, Hunter, Butts and Morris ),Journal of Statistical Software,February 2008, Volume 24 https://www.jstatsoft.org/article/view/v024i09.
+The data were extracted using the R script network_data_simulation.R producing the following output files
+1. networkEdges.csv
+2. raceNodes.csv
+3. sexNodes.csv
+4. gradeNodes.csv

 ```
 rm -rf graph.db